WP-API/docs-v2/guide/authentication/index.md

 Secret: LnUdIsyhPFnURkatekRIAUfYV7nmP4iF3AVxkS5PRHPXxgOW
 ```

-This key and secret is your consumer key and secret, and needs to be used
+This key and secret is your client key and secret, and needs to be used
 throughout the authorization process.
-Currently no UI exists to manage this,
-however this is planned for a future release.

 For examples on how to use this, both the [CLI client][client-cli] and the
 [API console][api-console] make use of the OAuth functionality, and are a great